learnbuildrepeat/portess/README.md

 Usage: portess [options] [command]

 Options:
   -V, --version         output the version number
   -h, --help            output usage information

 Commands:
-  isOpen|o <port>    Find if a port is open or closed get|g              Get an available port isRunning|r <pid>  Find if a process is active or not
+  isOpen|o <port>       Find if a port is open or closed get|g                 Get an available port isRunning|r <pid>     Find if a process is active or not kill|k <pid>          Kill a process by pid monitor|m <ports...>  Monitor a list of ports and logs to the terminal when port state had changed
 ```
 &nbsp;
 #### [LICENSE](./LICENSE)